 - Not All Black People Are African American.
 Here’s the Difference., CBS

-- What is White Privilege, Really?, Teaching Tolerance
+- What is White Privilege, Really?, Learning for Justice

 - The Suprisingly Racist History of “Caucasian,” MTV Decoded (video)